 Alpbach is not an ordinary conference, it is what you make of it.

 We need voices like yours.
 Together we can bridge generations and disciplines as well as open up opportunities for more diverse opinions.
-By joining these conversations, you will gain perspective, build solutions and become part of the alliances on which the future of this continent is based.
-We invite you to think, talk and walk with us – and to work on Europe’s future.
-The 2022 event is designed around four thematic tracks:
+During the EFA22 participants By gained perspective, built solutions and became part of the alliances on which the future of this continent is based.
+We thought, talked and walked together – and we worked on Europe’s future.
+The 2022 event was designed around four thematic tracks:

 The increasingly complex geopolitical situation in which Europe has to position itself requires the development of a European response that can effectively address current challenges and anticipate future threats while preserving its inherent values and principles.
-We will look at challenges for Europe’s security situation, examine the answers presented by key actors and create a framework for the development of innovative ideas.
+We looked at challenges for Europe’s security situation, examined the answers presented by key actors and created a framework for the development of innovative ideas.

 Europe’s impressive post-world-war success story has come to a halt during the last 20 years.
 The reasons for that are manyfold.
-The Track addresses some of the major economic and financial consequences of this unfortunate development.
-However, in the activist spirit of Alpbach, we will also examine opportunities to revive the European story within the digital economy of the 21st century and discuss opportunities with key stakeholders on how to further develop Europe into a vibrant capital market.
+The Track addressed some of the major economic and financial consequences of this unfortunate development.
+However, in the activist spirit of Alpbach, we also examined opportunities to revive the European story within the digital economy of the 21st century and discussed opportunities with key stakeholders on how to further develop Europe into a vibrant capital market.